Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Quantitative morphology of cirrus with wavelet scattering transforms

 One interesting application is generation of mock cirrus fields.
 Such synthesis can be useful for testing detection and identification algorithms for extragalactic low surface brightness phenomena as well as providing estimates of bias on their measurements, where cirrus becomes one of the major sources of confusion.

 We demonstrate using the same subregions of optical cirrus observations as shown in Fig.~\ref{fig:spider_patch}, Appendix~\ref{appendix:spider_patch}.
 For computational efficiency, we binned the subregion [4x4] and cropped the binned image into the same dimensions in height and width.
 This leads to a [100x100] $\rm pix^2$ image cutout corresponding to $40\arcmin \times 40 \arcmin$.
 To avoid artifacts caused by the FFT run on non-periodic density fields, we folded the pixel values at the boundaries to make the image twice as large as the original cutout and become periodic at the boundaries.
-As described in detail in Appendix~\ref{appendix:wst_syn}, the image synthesis is performed to match the scattering covariance computed from WST run on these cutouts.\footnote{The computation time for a [100x100] cutout is around 30s with T4 GPU provided by Colab and around 2 min with CPU on a laptop.} In brief, the scattering covariance is obtained by doing a cross-correlation of WST map outputs (wavelet-convolved footprints), which further captures scale interactions across different wavelets.
+As described in detail in Appendix~\ref{appendix:wst_syn}, the image synthesis is performed to match the scattering covariance computed from WST run on these cutouts.\footnote{The computation time for a [100x100] cutout is around 30s with T4 GPU provided by Colab and around 2 min with CPU on a laptop.} {A synthesis can be performed with WST coefficients only, but we use scattering covariance so that cross-scale structure couplings are reproduced as well.} In brief, the scattering covariance is obtained by doing a cross-correlation of WST map outputs (wavelet-convolved footprints), which further captures scale interactions across different wavelets. {We adopt the calculation implemented in the \texttt{scattering} package (\citealt{Cheng2020, Cheng2023}).}

 Here we demonstrate one-to-one synthesis by generating a mock cirrus field from a single cutout.
 An illustration of the image synthesis is presented in Figure~\ref{fig:spider_syn}, where the mock cirrus is displayed with the data from which it is generated side-by-side.
 We show three examples of realizations from top to bottom with different cirrus morphologies.
 The visual similarity between the mock and the data is striking.
 In addition, the right panels show the histograms of the intensity distributions of the data and the mock cirrus, indicating good correspondence in intensity PDFs.
 By construction, the non-Gaussian statistics of the field characterized by the WST match up to the second order, which can be extended to higher orders at the cost of computational time.